 Oxford Mayor Robyn Tannehill welcomes League of Women Voters and speaks of Girl emPowerment Program with one of its goals of encouraging dialogue among classmates with differing opinions at elementary schools.
 Starting young!

 Women Writers + a panel discussion of support and obstacles for women writers in Oxford featuring Ann Abadie, Sarah Frances Hardy, and Lisa Howorth.

 Women Leaders + a panel discussion of the obstacles and challenges facing women in leadership positions

-"How Legislation is Made in Mississippi" Representative Jay Hughes
+"How Legislation is Made in Mississippi" - presentation by Representative Jay Hughes